-By creating an app for Placester's resources, it aimed to solve the problem of lack of connection by giving our customers a more transportable way to stay connected to Placester content.
+It aimed to solve the problem of lack of connection by giving our customers a more transportable way to stay connected to Placester content.

 Real estate agents could view content on a dashboard, edit that content, and either save as draft or publish it directly to their website from this application.
 The enablement of customization gives customers a chance to spin the content more to themselves, creating loyalty and satisfaction.

 1. Convenient access

 Right when the app loads, the customer can see all the recent and past content Placester has published out on a dashboard feed.
 As the customer scrolls through this feed, they can see the type of content by the icon and a badge to indicate if the content has been viewed, used, or is new– right at their fingertips.

 Placester customers will be able to easily control the content they choose to use on their website.
 The "more" options allow them to hide the content or save the content as a draft to publish later.
 Besides that, tapping the green CTA "publish" will give them a confirmation module to accept, and done!
 Published!

 I started off listing all the things a realtor/agent may need to do the tasks in the app.
 I brainstormed features, functions, sketched out some rough flows of publishing content and filtering out content in "settings."

 I started off designing the dashboard with huuuge! content cards.
 I wasn't aware of the limited space I had on mobile, and made everything unnecessarily big.
 The interaction of "swiping to hide" was very awkwardly tall and it was just too intense

 I did a couple interactions after that, eventually removing all buttons since a card indicates that you can tap anyway.
 I narrowed down the preview content to make the cards shorter, and replaced the swipe functionality with a simple "x"